syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 {% endtabs %}

 ![Time label size in xamarin forms Timeline view](timeline-view-images/xamarin-forms-timeline-view-time-label-size.png)

+You can download the entire source code of this demo for Xamarin.Forms from [here](https://github.com/SyncfusionExamples/Timeline-view).

 ## Selection
 You can customize the default appearance of selection UI in the timeslots.